So Many Ways to Connect!

 Being & Becoming

 Being & Becoming is a judgment free group of fellow Seniors who will help you ponder the pressing questions about who you are and what you need to continue growing after Bates.
-It is led by the Multifaith Chaplains, Brittany Longsdorf and Raymond Clothier.
+It meets in Winter semester or short-term and is led by the Multifaith Chaplains, Brittany Longsdorf and Raymond Clothier.

 Bates is blessed to claim among its alums William Stringfellow of the class of 1949.
 Throughout his life, he fought for justice and freedom in the face of what he saw as “spiritual forces of death” that diminished and dehumanized through the means of economic, military, and political power.
 The Stringfellow program seeks to keep his legacy alive at Bates through creative programs that support social activists and help them learn how to sustain their vital work for years to come.